 Baron told audience members to avoid information sources that "pander" to audiences and to find publications that offer multiple perspectives.

-"If that's all they do is they're trying to reinforce your point of view, you should be highly suspicious of those news sources, because that's their purpose," he said.
+"If that's all they do is they're trying to reinforce your point of view, you should be highly suspicious of those news sources because that's their purpose," he said.
 "Their purpose is just to tell you that you're right all the time."

+"Democracy and the Informed Citizen" was funded as part of a national initiative supported by the Andrew W. Mellon Foundation and administered by the Federation of State Humanities Councils, according to the Federation.
 "In 2016, as questions related to journalism and the media increased throughout the presidential campaign and in other events, the Federation and Pulitzer again collaborated to develop a new opportunity for programs designed to examine what it means to be an informed citizen in a democracy."

 Martin Baron, Washington Post Executive Editor (left), discusses the state of news in 2018 with Gene Policinski of the Newseum Institute during a public forum at the University of South Dakota April 26.